 Please note that “double booking” of a demo combined with a lecture presentation is not allowed.
 Demo and lectures must be presented separately.

-Please submit your 1-page demo proposal before 16th of July 2018.
+Please submit your 1-page demo proposal before Monday, July 16th, 2018.
 Proposals will be evaluated based on the timeliness of the topic, the qualifications of the authors, and quality of the proposed demonstration.

-Proposals for live demonstrations have to be submitted to the regular submissions page by choosing the Demo track.
+Proposals for live demonstrations should be submitted via the regular submissions page by choosing the Demo track.

 BioCAS 2018 Demo Sessions co-Chairs: